kellyelton/docs.exceptionless.com/contents/upgrading.md

 ### Attribute configuration changes
 1. `QueuePath` has been renamed to `StoragePath`.
 2. `ExceptionlessAttribute(string serverUrl, string apiKey, ...)` signature has been changed to `ExceptionlessAttribute(string apiKey)`.
-The new signature uses object initializers.

 ##### Overview
 {% highlight c# %}